buildpacks/rfcs/text/0000-rfc-process.md

 # Prior Art
 [prior-art]: #prior-art

 The basic format of RFCs was [invented in the 1960s by Steve Crocker](https://en.wikipedia.org/wiki/Request_for_Comments#History).
 The current RFC process has been derived heavily from [Rust](https://rust-lang.github.io/rfcs/).
-Many other open source projects have adopted a RFC process:
+Many other open source projects have adopted an RFC process:

 - [Rust](https://github.com/rust-lang/rfcs)
   - FCP lasts 10 days